IT firms resort to work-from-home amid Bengaluru rain fury | Business

 But some of the posh housing colonies were flooded and tractors were pressed into service to rescue residents.

+Swiggy Instamart Head Karthik Gurumurthy tweeted that rains have impacted certain areas like Sarjapur, Marathahalli, and Bellandur badly.

+''We are working with our sellers to serve as many orders as possible today.
+Count on us...Your orders may be delayed but we will deliver,'' he said.

-As rains disrupted traffic and threw lives out of gear, footage of IT workers traveling in tractors to reach the workplace amid heavy waterlogging in the city, also surfaced on social media platforms.
+As rains disrupted traffic and threw lives out of gear, footage of IT workers travelling in tractors to reach the workplace amid heavy waterlogging in the city also surfaced on social media platforms.

 ''All our associates at Bengaluru are safe.
 We are closely monitoring the situation and our delivery teams have been advised to exercise due caution,'' a spokesperson of Tata Consultancy Services (TCS) said.